andepraveenofficial/api-design-tutorial/00 Material/README.md

 ![API FLow](./Assets/01-api/API-Flow.jpg)

+### API Request Flow

+1. Request: The client sends data to the server through an API.
+2. Authentication: The server checks who the user is and verifies their identity.
+3. Authorization: The server checks if the user has permission to use the API.
+4. Validation: If authorized, the server checks if the request data is correct.
+5. Processing: The server processes the request and interacts with the database if needed.
+6. Response :
+   - Success: If everything goes well, the server sends a success response.
+   - Error: If something fails, the server sends an error response.

 ## REST APIs

 - REST APIs play an important role in ensuring smooth communication between the client and the server.
-- You can think of the client as the front end and the server as the back end.
+- You can think of the client as the frontend and the server as the backend.
-- Communication between the client (frontend) and the server (backend) isn't usually super direct.
-So we use an interface called an **Application Programming Interface (or API)** to act as an intermediary between the client and the server.
+- They don't talk directly.
+Instead, they use an API (Application Programming Interface) as a middleman to exchange information.
-- For Example, A food delivery app uses a restaurant API to fetch menus and prices, then displays them on the user's screen.
+- Example: A food delivery app uses a restaurant API to get menu and price details and shows them on your screen.

 ### REST

-- REST stands for Representational State Transfer.
+- **REST** stands for **Representational State Transfer**.
-- Using Rest Principles improves application in various aspects like Scalability, Reliability...etc
+- Using REST makes applications better by:
+  - Scalability: Handling more users and data easily.
+  - Reliability: Working smoothly and recovering from problems.
+  - Maintainability: Making updates and changes simpler.
+  - Flexibility: Supporting different devices (like web or mobile apps).

 ### REST API Principles

-- Providing uniqueId to each resource
+- Unique ID: Each resource should have a unique identifier (URL).
-- using standard methods like GET, POST, PUT and DELETE
+- Standard Methods: Use standard HTTP methods like GET, POST, PUT, and DELETE.
-- Accept and Response with JSON.
+- JSON Format: Send requests and responses in JSON format.

 </details>